Conformal dynamics at infinity for groups with contracting elements: Introduction

+We first introduce the notion of Myrberg points, which is more canonical than that of conical points.
+To that end, let us denote the set of distinct pairs of $[\cdot]$-classes: Recall that $\mathcal C$ is the subset of non-pinched boundary points in \ref{AssumpC}.

-\begin{defn}[Myrberg points] A point $\xi \in \mathcal C\subseteq \pU$ is called \textit{Myrberg point} if for any $x\in \U$, the set of $G$-translates of the ordered pair $(x, \xi)$ is dense in $\dG$. \end{defn} \begin{rem} Introduced by Myrberg \cite{Myr31}, this class of limit points was proved to be full Lebesgue measure in $\mathbb S^1$ for finite co-volume Fuchsian groups.
+\begin{defn}[Myrberg points] A point $\xi \in \mathcal C\subseteq \pU$ is called \textit{Myrberg point} if for any $x\in \U$, the set of $G$-translates of the ordered pair $(x, \xi)$ is dense in $\dG$ in the following sense: \begin{itemize} \item For any $[\zeta]\ne[\eta]\in [\pG]$ there exists $g_n\in G$ so that $g_nx\to [\zeta]$ and $g_n\xi\to [\eta]$. \end{itemize} \end{defn} \begin{rem} Introduced by Myrberg \cite{Myr31}, this class of limit points was proved to be full Lebesgue measure in the ideal boundary $\mathbb S^1$ for finite co-volume Fuchsian groups.
 This was generalized later on to higher dimension \cite{Agard, Tukia4}. \end{rem}

+In contrast with the reduced convergence boundary $[\pU]$, the Myrberg subset enjoys quite good topological properties after passing to the quotient.

-We prove that the quotient of Myrberg points by identifying two horofunctions with finite difference enjoys the Hausdorff and second countable properties.
-As the lack of second countability is a serious drawback in probability theory, this quotient provides an ideal candidate space in Theorem \ref{UniqueConfThm} on which the unique conformal density lives. \begin{prop}[=\ref{MyrbergGood}] The quotient $[\mG]$ of the Myrberg set in the horofunction boundary $\bX$ is a Hausdorff, second countable, topological space.
+\begin{lem}[see Lemma \ref{VisualMetriconMyrberg}] The quotient $[\mG]$ of the Myrberg set in a non-elementary convergence boundary $\pU$ is a Hausdorff, second countable, metrizable topological space.

-Moreover, $\U\cup [\mG]$ forms a convergence bordification of $\U$, endowed with trivial partition, so that all boundary points are non-pinched. \end{prop}
+Moreover, $\U\cup [\mG]$ forms a convergence bordification, endowed with maximal partition, so that all boundary points are non-pinched. \end{lem}

+If $\pU$ is the horofunction boundary we prove in Lemma \ref{MyrbergGood}, via different means, that $[\mG]$ is a Hausdorff and second countable topological space.
+Lemma \ref{MyrbergIntro} is proved in Subsection \textsection \ref{SSecGromovBdryQT} by embedding $[\mG]$ into the Gromov boundary of a quasi-tree of spaces.
+The above properties are therefore inherited from those of the Gromov boundary.